pacoard/dtickets/README.md

 This project shows a proof of concept of a decentralized ticket sale.
 The tickets can be used for any type of event, and are modeled as ERC721 tokens (see Cryptokitties and CryptoZombies).
 As the owner of the sale, a user can manage the state of the sale, manipulate its price, add tickets, change metadata and withdraw all the raised funds.

+In order to save ether on the deployment of the contracts, an additional IPFS hash field has been added to the TicketSale contract to point to extra metadata.
+If it's the valid of a text, PDF or any file uploaded to IPFS, it will be possible to access that file clicking on a link in the UI.

+This project has been tested with: Ubuntu 14.04, Ubuntu 16.04, Chrome, MetaMask, Ganache.

 ## Installation

 1. Install the latest versions of NPM, Truffle and Node globally, if you haven't installed them yet.